DATA-606-SUMMER-2023/Thomas_Data606/docs/draft_proposal_2.md

 # Maryland Statewide Vehicle Crashes (2015-2022)

 # Overview:
 The crash data for Maryland is obtained from https://opendata.maryland.gov/.
 Crash data in Maryland are reported from January 2015 through December 2022.
 The dataset contains total of 56 columns and 878343 entries.
+The dataset is downloaded as a CSV file.

 # Columns:
 **Data source:** https://opendata.maryland.gov/Public-Safety/Maryland-Statewide-Vehicle-Crashes/65du-s3qu